israelcamp/israelcamp.github.io/_posts/2025-08-16-surveillance.markdown

 <img src="/assets/posts/surveillance/tftmeli.jpeg" alt="TFT Display" width="200"/><br><br>

-This display is only 1.3 inches and fits an image of 240x240, so I need to do some resizing before display the image.
+This display is only 1.3 inches and fits an image of 240x240, so I need to do some resizing before displayin the image.
 However it easy to work with.
-It only needs 4 pins for sending data and can be worked with using the **TFT_eSPI** and **TJpg_Decoder** libraries.<br><br>
+It only needs 4 pins for reciving data and can be worked with using the **TFT_eSPI** and **TJpg_Decoder** libraries.<br><br>

 The second piece of hardware is an **ESP32** board with WiFi:<br><br>